marzafiee/marzafiee/README.md

 ## Why hello there :)

+Tech enthusiast and builder with a passion for data-driven projects and problem-solving.
+Computer Science student at Ashesi University who enjoys the challenge of turning code into functional solutions.

-- 🌱 I’m currently working on an analytical project related to Tennis and the Paris Olympics 2024, diving deep into data analysis and insights.
+- 🌱 Currently working on an analytical project exploring Tennis performance metrics from the Paris Olympics 2024
+- 📊 Experienced in data visualization, statistical analysis, and extracting insights from complex datasets
+- 💻 Tech stack: Python (Flask), Java, R, JavaScript, SQL, HTML/CSS
-- 👯 I’m looking forward to collaborating on projects involving Data Analytics, Statistics, and AI/ML.
+- 👯 Looking to collaborate on projects involving Data Analytics, ML/AI applications, and innovative tools
-- 🤔 I’m looking for help with building web scrapers from scratch and building interactive websites.
+- 🤔 Seeking to improve my skills in web scraper architecture and interactive frontend development
+- 📈 Interested in feature engineering and building intelligent conversational interfaces
+- ⚙️ Enjoy the process of building and optimizing tech solutions from concept to deployment
+- 🎾 Fun fact: Member of Ashesi University's Women's Tennis Team when not debugging code
-- 💬 Ask me anything about Python, Java, R, JavaScript, Project Management or hosting Hackathons!
+- 💬 Ask me about Python, Java, R, JavaScript, Project Management or hosting Hackathons!
-- ⚡ I’m also interested in feature engineering and building intelligent chatbots.
-- 📫 You can reach me via email at inezannemarie@gmail.com
+- 📫 Reach me: inezannemarie@gmail.com